-For cases following the Great East Japan Earthquake, which occurred on March 11, 2011, the Japanese government began conducting crisis certifications on March 12, 2011.
+For projects following the Great East Japan Earthquake, which occurred on March 11, 2011, the Japanese government began conducting crisis certifications on March 12, 2011.
 Upon notification of such certifications, the implementation period for crisis response operations was re-extended.
 (Meanwhile, the implementation period for certain projects, such as those involving "incidents related to confusion in the international financial order" concluded on March 31, 2011.)

-As of March 31, 2012, DBJ's loan performance and commercial paper acquisitions of crisis countermeasure loans were as follows.
+As of March 31, 2013, DBJ's loan performance and commercial paper acquisitions of crisis countermeasure loans were as follows.

-- Cumulative loans: ¥4,297.0 billion (1,090 cases) - Cumulative loans executed with loss guarantee agreements: ¥238.3 billion (46 cases, including those slated for application to JFC) - Cumulative commercial paper acquisitions: ¥361.0 billion (68 cases) - \1 Of the ¥67.0 billion in loans executed with loss guarantee agreements to Japan Airlines in relation to crisis response operations, ¥47.0 billion (amount confirmed in April 2011 owing to DBJ's completion of corporate rehabilitation procedures) in compensation was ultimately provided by the Japan Finance Corporation on the basis of this agreement. - \2 The commencement of corporate rehabilitation procedures for DBJ business partner Elpida Memory, Inc., was set for March 23, 2012.
-A portion of loans provided by DBJ were covered by an agreement for the reimbursement of loss guarantee transactions with the Japan Finance Corporation.
-Going forward, if these loans become uncollectable or in the event of capital deterioration, DBJ will request that the Japan Finance Corporation provide a compensation payment.
-The agreement between DBJ and the Japan Finance Corporation for the reimbursement of loss guarantee transactions on loans provided by DBJ include ¥10.0 billion in loans executed with loss guarantee agreements for conducting crisis response operations, as well as an investment amount of ¥28.4 billion as a designated operator set forth in the Law on Special Measures for Industrial Revitalization and Innovation.
-The above-stated amount does not include interest, damages or other charges.
-Based on this agreement for the reimbursement of loss guarantee transactions, the amount that DBJ may receive as compensation payment from the Japan Finance Corporation is a maximum of ¥27.7 billion.
-This includes an 80% compensation of the investment amount (¥22.7 billion) and a 50% compensation for the loans provided by DBJ (¥5.0 billion).
+- Cumulative loans: ¥4,887.7 billion (1,115 projects) - Cumulative loans executed with loss guarantee agreements: ¥268.3 billion (47 projects, including those slated for application to JFC) - Cumulative commercial paper acquisitions: ¥361.0 billion (68 projects) - 1 Of the ¥67.0 billion in loans executed with loss guarantee agreements to Japan Airlines in relation to crisis response operations, ¥47.0 billion (amount confirmed in April 2011 owing to DBJ's completion of corporate rehabilitation procedures) in compensation was ultimately provided by the Japan Finance Corporation on the basis of this agreement. - 2 A portion of the loans provided by DBJ to Elpida Memory, Inc., were covered by a Japan Finance Corporation guarantee on losses.
+The agreement between DBJ and Japan Finance Corporation involves loss guarantees on loans of ¥10.0 billion, executed as crisis response operations, as well as investment of ¥28.4 billion, as a designated operator set forth in the Law on Special Measures for Industrial Revitalization and Innovation.
+DBJ requested loss guarantee compensation on the loans and has already received payment of ¥5.0 billion.
+Based on the agreement, the maximum amount that DBJ may receive as compensation payment from Japan Finance Corporation is ¥27.7 billion: ¥5.0 billion for the loans (50% compensation) and ¥22.7 billion for the investment (80% compensation).
+In the event that in the future DBJ is able to collect on the principal of the loans for which it has received compensatory payment, DBJ will return to Japan Finance Corporation a portion of the compensation received that corresponds to the percentage of the loans recovered.